Total Pageviews

 area, and actually a library area.

 Hollingworth is a small, rural town in northern England, located about 15 miles from Manchester.
-When one takes the high speed train from London to Hollingworth, it takes about two hours to get to Hollingworth.
+When one takes the high speed train from London to Manchester, it takes about two hours to get to Manchester.
 As you ride along, the area of England reminds one of southwest Wisconsin (where Wright immigrated to).
 The land is rolling and you see pasture after pasture with Holstein cows grazing, much like you would have seen in Wisconsin in the 1960's.
 The pastures and fields are very small with "hedges" marking the boundaries.
 The hedges have grown up around either stone walls or actual fences.
 The crops appear to be mainly hay, oats, and corn.

-Once you get to Hollingworth, you can take another train to Stalybridge which takes about ten minutes.
+Once you get to Manchester, you can take another train to Stalybridge which takes about ten minutes.
 Then you catch a bus to Hollingworth.
 In England they speak English, but for an American, it is a foreign language.
 When you talk to an Englishman you often find you are either asking, "What?", or you decide it is just best to nod and pretend you know what they said.
 Because of this, we had trouble finding our bus stop and then once on the bus, we had trouble being sure we knew when and where to get off.

 Beautiful stained glass window that separates